isomerpages/isomerpages-govtech/_who-we-are/5-our-statistics.md

 breadcrumb: Our Statistics
 collection_name: who-we-are
 ---
-### **Annual Digital Government Perception Survey (Citizen)- Conducted in 2019**
+### **Annual Survey on Satisfaction with Government Digital Services (Citizens) - Conducted in 2019**

 #### **Background / Objectives**
-The Digital Government Customer Perception Survey (Citizens) is conducted annually by the Smart Nation and Digital Government Office (SNDGO) and the Government Technology Agency of Singapore (GovTech) to assess citizen’s satisfaction of key digital government services and to identify areas for further improvement.
+The Survey on Satisfaction with Government Digital Services (Citizens) is conducted annually by the Smart Nation and Digital Government Office (SNDGO) and the Government Technology Agency of Singapore (GovTech) to assess citizen’s satisfaction of key digital government services and to identify areas for further improvement.

 The survey was conducted from November to December 2019 for the reporting period of CY2019.